fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 ---
-slug: /poscreators/middleware-doc/germany/receipt-sequences
+slug: /poscreators/middleware-doc/germany/receipt-sequences-creation
-title: Receipt sequences
+title: Receipt sequences creation
 ---

-# Receipt sequences
+# Receipt sequences creation

-In the chapter [Cash register integration](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/general/cash-register-integration#receipt-creation-process), the creation of single receipts using either implicit and/or explicit flow has been described.
+In the chapter [Single receipt creation](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/single-receipt-creation), the creation of single receipts using either implicit and/or explicit flow has been described.

-In this chapter, we will describe how to connect those single receipts to receipt sequences for integrating complex business cases.
+In this chapter, we will describe how to connect those single receipts to receipt sequences to integrate complex business cases.

 ## Referencing previous receipts within a queue